rancher/docs/content/k3s/latest/en/security/hardening_guide/_index.md

 ## Kubernetes Runtime Requirements

-The runtime requirements to comply with the CIS Benchmark are centered around pod security (PSPs)and network policies.
+The runtime requirements to comply with the CIS Benchmark are centered around pod security (PSPs) and network policies.
 These are outlined in this section.
 K3s doesn't apply any default PSPs or network policies however K3s ships with a controller that is meant to apply a given set of network policies.
 By default, K3s runs with the "NodeRestriction" admission controller.
 To enable PSPs, add the following to the K3s start command: `--kube-apiserver-arg="enable-admission-plugins=NodeRestriction,PodSecurityPolicy,ServiceAccount"`.
 This will have the effect of maintaining the "NodeRestriction" plugin as well as enabling the "PodSecurityPolicy".

 ### PodSecurityPolicies

-K3s always runs with the PodSecurityPolicy admission controller turned on.
-However, when it is **not** started with the cis-1.5 profile, K3s will put an unrestricted policy in place that allows Kubernetes to run as though the PodSecurityPolicy admission controller was not enabled.

-When ran with the cis-1.5 profile, K3s will put a much more restrictive set of policies in place.
-These policies meet the requirements outlined in section 5.2 of the CIS Benchmark.
+When PSPs are enabled, a policy can be applied to mitigate the necessary controls described in section 5.2 of the CIS Benchmark.

 Here's an example of a compliant PSP.